YYX-future/mymda-scmda/README.md

-# Our paper has been submitted, and We will release the codes upon acceptance.
+# The official pytorch implementation for paper "SCMDA"